morris/nito/README.md

   },

   update: function () {
-    // nest() appends a component for each item
+    // nest() appends a TodoItem component for each item
     // DOM is reconciled and reused under the hood this.$items.nest( TodoItem, this.data.items, this );
   }